Cocktail (2012 film)

-Cocktail was released theatrically worldwide on 13 July 2012 and became a commercial success, grossing ₹126 crore worldwide, and was one of the highest grossing Hindi films of 2012.
-It received positive reviews from critics, who praised the direction, soundtrack, humor and the performances of the cast, with particular praise directed towards Padukone and Penty's performances, proving to be a breakthrough for them.
-The film marked a significant turning point in Padukone's career, and elevated her position to the leading lady of Bollywood.
+Cocktail was released in theatres on 13 July 2012 to mixed to positive critical success and great commercial success, grossing ₹126 crore worldwide, and was one of the highest grossing Hindi films of 2012.
+It received praise towards the direction, soundtrack, humor, cinematography, costumes and cast performances.
+At the 58th Filmfare Awards, Cocktail received four nominations including Best Actress (Padukone) and Best Female Debut (Penty).

-At the 58th Filmfare Awards, Cocktail received 4 nominations, including Best Actress (Padukone) and Best Female Debut (Penty).
+A spiritual sequel, Cocktail 2, is currently in production, with Adajania returning to direct, and starring Shahid Kapoor, Kriti Sanon, Rohit Saraf and Rashmika Mandanna.